Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Uniform light-cone gauge in the large and limit

+Notice that we had to change the sign of $p_{z_1}$, as it is associated to the time derivative of $z_1$ through (\ref{def_momenta}).

+We will make use of this symmetry in the following section to write a classical solution of the equations of motion associated to (\ref{first_NR_action}) with twisted periodic boundary condition on the $z_1$ coordinate.

+To proceed further in our computations, we need to fix the light-cone gauge.
+For this, it is necessary to introduce light-cone coordinates

-where $a$ is a freedom of the rewriting\footnote{The parameter $a$, which parametrises a family of light-cone gauges (or more precisely said, \emph{generalised uniform light-cone gauges}), was first introduced in \cite{Arutyunov:2006gs} and it turns out to be useful in order to distinguish gauge-dependent quantities from those gauge-independent.
-It also allows to keep a control over the correctness of the spectrum, as it has to be independent of $a$.}.
+where $a$ is a gauge freedom that we will leave unfixed\footnote{The purpose of the parameter $a$, which was first introduced in \cite{Arutyunov:2006gs}, is to check the correctness of the procedure, as observables, like the spectrum, have to be independent of it.}.
 We fix uniform light-cone gauge by imposing the following conditions